 - Ms. Bernard, Dr. Gelatt, Ms. Helton, Mr. Pickerell and Ms. Tallett are customers of the Company's subsidiaries.
 Prior to the Demutualization (see page 64), Directors were required to own an insurance policy or annuity contract issued by Principal Life.
-All insurance policies, annuity contracts and agreements for trust services held by Directors are on the same terms and conditions as those offered to the public. - The Gelatt family companies (Dr. Gelatt is the CEO) and an affiliated trust own insurance and pension products issued by Principal Life. - Ms. Bernard, Mr. Pickerell and Ms. Tallett are directors, and Messrs.
-Hochschild and Mills are executive officers of for profit entities with which the Company's subsidiaries conduct ordinary commercial transactions.
+All insurance policies, annuity contracts and agreements for trust services held by Directors are on the same terms and conditions as those offered to the public. - The Gelatt family companies (Dr. Gelatt is the CEO) and an affiliated trust own insurance and pension products issued by Principal Life. - Ms. Bernard, Ms. Nordin, Mr. Pickerell and Ms. Tallett are directors, and Messrs.
+Hochschild and Mills are executive officers of for profit entities, and Dr. Gelatt is a Director of a not for profit entity, with which the Company's subsidiaries conduct ordinary commercial transactions.